MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Demos/7-copilot-in-excel.md

     What is the total revenue for each category so far in 2024?
     ```

-    - Copilot will run the numbers and create a bar chart that you can add to your workbook.
+    - Copilot runs the numbers and create a bar chart that you can add to your workbook.
-    - Click **+Add to a new sheet**, then navigate back to the **Sales by Product** tab.
+    - Select **+Add to a new sheet**, then navigate back to the **Sales by Product** tab.

 1. Now, use Copilot to highlight products with low sales by entering this prompt: